We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best retractable baby gate

 This gate is perfect for when you need a temporary barrier to keep little ones from wandering into dangerous areas.
-This gate is 33 inches tall and can extend up to 71 inches wide.
+This gate is 33 in. tall and can extend up to 71 in. wide.
 While it’s promoted as an outdoor option because of the UV mesh, it can also be used indoors and features a one-handed operation.
 It comes with the installation kit to securely mount it.

 Best baby gate for wide doorways

 - Cons: no option for wall mounting

 If you prefer a pressure-mounted baby gate and have wide doorways, this option is for you.
 It fits in halls and doorways ranging from 29 1/2 to 50 in. wide and clicks into place once securely installed.
 It’s also 32 in. tall to deter little ones from climbing.

 - Price: $$$